 Garlic Herb Butter: Mix together.

-Slather: Spread a thin layer of butter on the underside of the beef (ie the bone side).
+Slather 1: Spread a thin layer of butter on the underside of the beef (ie the bone side).
 Place beef on onion etc, butter side down.
-Spread most of the rest of the butter on the top and sides (reserve a bit for 1 baste).
+Spread about 2/3 of the butter on the top and sides (reserve some for Slather 2).

 Hot oven: Roast 20 minutes.

 Rest: Transfer beef to plate.
 Cover loosely with foil and rest for 20 - 30 minutes.
-Internal temperature will rise to 52°C/125°F (medium rare).
+Internal temperature will rise to 52°C/125°F (which is medium rare).

 Place skillet with onion and garlic left in it on the stove over high heat.
 Add wine and beef stock, rapidly simmer for 10 minutes until it reduces by 2/3 or so, down to 1.5 cups or liquid.